Herlesio/SQLProjects/README.md

 # SQLProjects
-This is a collections of my SQL projects
+This is a collection of my SQL projects